Russia says cross-border attack from Ukraine has been crushed, one civilian killed | Law-Order

 Reuters was unable to verify the assertions.
 One of the two fighting groups - the Russian Volunteer Corps (RVC) - said on social media: "One day we'll come to stay."

-The two groups that claimed responsibility for the incursion are the RVC and the Freedom of Russia Legion - a Ukraine-based Russian militia led by Russian opposition figure Ilya Ponomaryov that says it is working inside Russia to overthrow President Vladimir Putin.
+The Freedom of Russia Legion is a Ukraine-based Russian militia led by Russian opposition figure Ilya Ponomaryov that says it is working inside Russia to overthrow President Vladimir Putin.
 Ponomaryov is wanted in Russia, where the authorities have accused him of spreading false information about the army and designated him a terrorist.

 "This once again confirms that Ukrainian militants are continuing their activities against our country.
 This requires a great deal of effort from us, and these efforts are continuing."
-Kyiv and its Western supporters say Russia's military campaign is an unprovoked invasion to grab territory from Ukraine, independent since the Russian-dominated Soviet Union broke up in 1991.
-Moscow says it is acting to defend its own security from what it says is an ever-expanding NATO.
+Kyiv and its Western supporters say Russia's campaign is an unprovoked invasion to grab territory from Ukraine, independent since the 1991 Soviet collapse.
+Moscow says it is defending its own security from what it says is an ever-expanding NATO.

 Asked about reports that the attackers were ethnic Russians rather than ethnic Ukrainians, Peskov said: "They are Ukrainian fighters from Ukraine.
 There are many ethnic Russians living in Ukraine.
 But they are still Ukrainian militants."